Lincolnshire loop line: List of railway stations

+The stations between Lincoln (inclusive) and Peterborough mostly opened on 17 October 1848, and those between Gainsborough (inclusive) and Lincoln mostly opened on 9 April 1849, except where otherwise shown.
+Boston was opened before the other stations, since it was already in use as the southern terminus of the East Lincolnshire Railway, opened in stages between 1 March and 2 October 1848.
+At Peterborough, the GNR initially used the Eastern Counties Railway's station, latterly known as Peterborough East, which was reached via a connection near Walton to the Midland Railway, whose line between Stamford and Peterborough was opened on 2 October 1846.
+The GNR's own Peterborough station opened with the main line between Werrington Junction and London in August 1850.

 Present day

 The line from Lincoln to Woodhall Junction now forms part of National Cycle Route 1, and is known as Water Rail Way.
 From Woodhall Junction to Boston, the entire line is private and has no permissive paths or access.
 From Boston to Spalding, the line is occupied by the A16.
 At Spalding, the line is still open to Peterborough.